 Keep in mind you can find very affordable flights off season but you may be dealing with cold weather, rain or snow.
 Always check the average temperature and weather conditions of your destination before booking a ticket.
 The weather has a huge impact on prep and enjoyment; sunscreen and bikinis are much different than raincoats and hiking boots.

 Duration & Budget

 Consider your budget and length of getaway.
 Personally, the longer the trip the better (within reason).
 You have time to decompress and gain a real sense of place if you visit multiple cities rather than only the capital.
 Remember that travel time eats into your schedule.
 If you plan a five day vacation and two solid days are spent on flights and buses, that’s a total bummer.
-It’s almost not worth the hassle.

 A budget will also help determine where you end up.
 It’s best to consider how much you want to spend on lodging, food and tours plus the cost of a flight and visa, if needed.
 Daily spending is usually related to how developed a country is.
-Consider Asia - do you want to see Cambodia for $3 a night and hop into dusty rickshaws or would you rather spend $20 on cocktails at a nightclub in Singapore?
+Consider Asia - do you want to see Cambodia for $3 a night and hop into dusty rickshaws or would you rather spend $20 on a cocktail in Singapore?
 Both places are equally amazing but extremely different experiences.

 Hostels | Yes, Please

 Hostels are my best kept secret (#notreallyasecret).
 There are so many benefits to staying at hostels.
 First off, prices are great.
 Even if you aren’t traveling alone many offer “private” rooms with your own washroom and security (no one will be in and out of your space risking theft).
 And hostels are often in the best locations with tons of amenities like internet, kitchens, bike rentals, laundry, 24 hour door service, tours…you get the idea.